What Munich's startup ecosystem has to offer

 Our free, professional advice covers a broad spectrum of would-be startup entrepreneurs:

-- The Munich Business Startup Office MEB provides tailor-made and one-on-one consulting sessions (in other languages, too), weekly information events, video tutorials, business plan templates, startup checklists and more
+- The Munich Business Startup Office MEB provides tailor-made and one-on-one consulting sessions (in other languages, too), video tutorials, business plan templates, startup checklists and more

 - The Cultural and Creative Industries Team provides support specially tailored to cultural professionals and startup entrepreneurs in the eleven segments of the creative industry.